Amchitka Air Force Base: Aleutians campaign

 With the establishment of an American base on Amchitka, the Japanese forces on Kiska Island were put into an untenable situation.
 The Battle of the Komandorski Islands, fought on 27 March 1943, sealed their fate.
 The Japanese, in an attempt to reinforce and resupply their garrison on Attu had dispatched three transports which were escorted by nine warships.
 They were intercepted by United States Naval forces which consisted of One heavy and one light cruisers along with four destroyers.
 The battle at first was being won by the Japanese, however the Japanese commander lost his nerve when he feared American bombers on Amchitka, based on intercepted American radio signals, were preparing to attack.
 He ordered his fleet to return to Japan.
 However, his fears proved groundless as the American aircraft were being prepared for a raid on Kiska island.
 Without unloading the bombers and adding external tanks, the 73d Bombardment Squadron B-25 Mitchells and B-26 Marauders on Amchitka would have insufficient range to attack the Japanese in the battle area.
 This amounted to a strategic defeat, as it ended Japanese attempts to resupply the Aleutian garrisons.
 The Japanese, however, did manage to send a few destroyers and submarines into their bases on Kiska and Attu with supplies and additional troops.
-The fact was, for all intents and purposes, was that the Americans had essentially isolated the Japanese forces in the Aleutians and their days were numbered.
+The fact was, for all intents and purposes, that the Americans had essentially isolated the Japanese forces in the Aleutians and their days were numbered.

 From its bases on Amchitka and Adak, Eleventh Air Force conducted continual bombing raids on the Japanese on Kiska and Attu.
 Long-range B-24 Liberator heavy bombers were moved down from mainland Alaskan bases to operate in the Aleutians which enabled Air Force commanders to send the bombers with full loads to Attu, while the B-25 and B-26 medium bombers attacked Kiska several times each day.
 Between 1 April and 11 May, the Eleventh Air Force bombers and fighters, joined by PBYs of Navy Fleet Wing Four reached its highest peak of operational activity during its bombing campaign.
 Most attacks were directed against Kiska because of Attu being weathered in.
 The close proximity of Amchitka allowed the fighters to participate in the attacks and run low-level sweeps over the Japanese positioned on Kiska.
 P-38 Lightnings also carried two 500-pound or occasionally one 1,000-pound bomb and employing glide-bombing tactics went after specific targets such as hangars and fuel tanks; the B-24 bombers dropped their loads on wide area targets.
 Fighters also carried out attacks using 20-pound fragmentation and incendiary bombs.

 Air support for the Battle of Attu, which took place from 11 to 30 May 1943, was carried out from Amchitka.
 The battle, which lasted for more than two weeks, ended when most of the Japanese defenders were killed in brutal hand-to-hand combat after a final banzai charge broke through American lines.